vii1/gimp-div-formats/README.md

 ## Installation

-Copy `div-formats.py` to your GIMP plug-ins folder.
+Copy both `py` files to your GIMP plug-ins folder.
 If you don't know where that folder is, you can look it up going to Edit &rarr; Preferences &rarr; Folders &rarr; Plug-ins.

 Restart GIMP if it is currently running.